 Litigation Funding LLC offers pre-settlement funding to help cover your lawsuit expenses such as attorney fees, medical bills, and daily living costs.
 This financial support allows you to focus fully on your case without worrying about money while waiting for your settlement or judgment.

 Our mission is to empower Michigan employees by providing quick, confidential, and easy-to-access funding options that give you the confidence and resources to fight wrongful termination effectively.
-Reach out today to learn how we can assist you during this challenging time.
+Reach out today to apply and get to know how we can assist you during this challenging time.

 How Often Do Companies Settle Out of Court?